cortsf/quterofi/README.md

 ```

 ## Config
-In your config.py include this block (be sure to set `<username>`), and quterofi bindings with or without the `--extended` flag, depended on wether you use or not the extended toml format.
+In your config.py include this block (be sure to set `<username>`), and quterofi bindings with or without the `--extended` flag, dependingon wehther you use or not the extended toml format.

 ``` python
 qbdir = "/home/<username>/.config/qutebrowser"